MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/query-database.md

 ### SQL Server Connections

-::: moniker range="sc-orch-2025:
+::: moniker range="sc-orch-2025"

 >[!Note]
 >MSOLEDB19 Driver is used to establish connections to the SQL Server.
-If Trusted Server Certificate isn't installed, enter <serverName>;Trust Server Certificate=True in **Server** field for every configuration.
+If Trusted Server Certificate isn't installed, enter \<serverName\>;Trust Server Certificate=True in **Server** field for every configuration.

 ::: moniker-end